The Mummy (1999 film): Retrospective reviews

 In 2019, when writing to commemorate the twentieth anniversary of the film's release, writer Maria Lewis said that on paper, The Mummy should not have been a success, as yet another period adventure film coming after a decade of failed period adventure films.
-Its connection with audiences, if not critics, was down to its successful blend of "heart, humor, [heroics], and horror."
+Its connection with audiences, if not critics, was down to its successful blend of "heart, [humor], and heroics … along with a fourth h — horror."
 She declared it the "pivotal blockbuster of the nineties."
 Emma Stefansky, writing for Thrillist, said it was "the beginning of the end" for action-adventure films, as superhero films would soon supplant it in the coming years.
 Rotten Tomatoes called the film "Indiana Jones for a new generation."
-Reviewers felt Fraser's portrayal of Rick set a new mold for action heroes that more films would follow in the years after, while also considering Evelyn a character allowed to break free from a traditional damsel in distress role.
-Retrospective overviews Complex and Syfy described the film as a classic action film, generating retrospective praise for Brendan Fraser's portrayal of Rick O'Connell.
+Reviewers felt Fraser's portrayal of Rick set a new mold for action heroes that more films would follow in the years after, while Stefansky considered Evelyn a character allowed to break free from a traditional damsel in distress role.
+Retrospective overviews published by Complex and Syfy described the film as a classic action film, generating retrospective praise for Brendan Fraser's portrayal of Rick O'Connell.

-Adaptations
+Sequels and spin-offs

 The Mummys box office performance led to numerous sequels and spinoffs.
 The film sequel The Mummy Returns (2001) features most of the surviving principal characters.
 As a married couple, Rick and Evelyn confront Imhotep and the Scorpion King.
 The film also introduces the heroes' son, Alex.
 A second sequel, The Mummy: Tomb of the Dragon Emperor (2008), takes place in China with the Terracotta Emperor inspiring the villain, and Rachel Weisz replaced with Maria Bello.
 The films inspired an animated TV series titled The Mummy, which lasted two seasons, and a spin-off prequel, The Scorpion King (2002).

-Universal announced plans in 2012 to reboot the franchise; a reboot film, also titled The Mummy, was released in June 2017 to poor critical and box office performance.
+A reboot of the franchise, also titled The Mummy, was released in June 2017 to poor critical and box office performance.
 Developer Konami Nagoya published two video game adaptations of The Mummy under license from Universal Interactive Studios, in 2000: an action-adventure game for the PlayStation and Microsoft Windows developed by Rebellion Developments, as well as a Game Boy Color puzzle game.
 There was also a 2002 video game based on the 2001 animated series, published by Ubisoft for Game Boy Advance.
 The film also inspired a roller coaster, Revenge of the Mummy, found in three Universal Studios Theme Parks: Hollywood, California; Orlando, Florida; and Sentosa, Singapore.
 Characters of the film are featured in Funko Fusion, released in 2024.

-In 2025, Variety reported that Fraser and Weisz would reunite for another film sequel to The Mummy.
+A fourth film with Fraser and Weisz reprising their roles is in development, and is set to be directed by Matt Bettinelli-Olpin and Tyler Gillett of Radio Silence Productions.
+It is scheduled for release in 2027.